Skip to content

 The generated plist includes:

-• method: Your signing type (app-store-connect, ad-hoc, or development)
+• method: Your signing type (app-store-connect, ad-hoc, development, or developer-id)

 • teamID: Your Apple Team ID